simo075j/Deep-learning/README.md

 This is done to ensure a base understanding of the core concepts in deeplearning

-### Project 2 - assignment clasifying newswires / Boston house price (assign. c) / Understanding RNN
+### Project 2 - IMDB score classification with recurrent neural networks (simple RNN and LSTM)

 ### Project 3 - Advanced RNN implementation